 - Note: As of 2014, Peking University does not accept Chinese citizens (including Taiwan, Hong Kong, and Macao) through the general exchange pathway, as the university wishes to foster a diverse international campus

-- Commerce students with Chinese citizenship are still eligible to apply for exchange to this partner
+- Commerce students with Chinese citizenship are still eligible to apply for exchange to this partner, but spaces will be quite limited and will change from year to year

 - Semester 1: Early September to end of January